dzackgarza/Qual-Review-and-Solutions/Real Analysis/UGA Questions/sections/0021_Integration and L1.md

 ii.
 Prove that $\mathcal{A}_h f → f$ in $L^1(\RR)$ as $h → 0^+$.

 :::{.solution}
+Concepts used:

-> Continuity in $L^1$ (recall that DCT won't work!
+- Continuity in $L^1$ (recall that DCT won't work!
 Notes 19.4, prove it for a dense subset first).
->
-> Lebesgue differentiation in 1-dimensional case.
+- Lebesgue differentiation in 1-dimensional case.
 See HW 5.6.

+**Solution**:

 ## a